dymmond/edgy/docs/test-client.md

 one used for development, right?

-Well, at least I did and it is annoying the amount of setup required to make it happen and for that reason, Saffier provides you already one client that exctly that job for you.
+Well, at least I did and it is annoying the amount of setup required to make it happen and for that reason, Edgy provides you already one client that exctly that job for you.

-Before continuing, make sure you have the Saffier test client installed with the needed requirements.
+Before continuing, make sure you have the Edgy test client installed with the needed requirements.

 ```
-$ pip install saffier[testing]
+$ pip install edgy[testing]
 ```

 ## DatabaseTestClient